Executive Summary

 Largest Failure

-Datagen: Shut down with $20M still in the bank after raising $70M
+Datagen: Shut down after raising $70M

 1. Background

-The global synthetic data market is projected to grow rapidly from approximately $500M-$900M in 2025 to $2.5B-$3.4B by 2030 (CAGR 31-46%).
-However, behind this growth, numerous synthetic data startups have faced shutdown, acquisition, or downsizing.
+The global synthetic data market is projected to grow from approximately $500M-$900M in 2025 to $2.5B-$3.4B by 2030 (CAGR 31-46%).
+However, behind this growth, numerous startups have faced shutdown, acquisition, or downsizing.
 Datagen's closure after raising $70M and Synthesis AI's effective dissolution should be read as the market's warning that "single-modality synthetic data alone cannot sustain a viable business."

-This report classifies and analyzes major synthetic data companies across three categories -- failure, acquisition, and survival -- to validate Pebblous's integrated platform strategy of "Data Greenhouse + Data Clinic + PebbloSim."
+This report classifies and analyzes major synthetic data companies across three categories — failure, acquisition, and survival — to validate Pebblous's integrated platform strategy of "Data Greenhouse + Data Clinic + PebbloSim."

 2. Failure and Dissolution Cases

 The three companies below all focused on computer vision (CV) synthetic data, sharing the common fate of having their core value structurally neutralized with the emergence of GenAI.
-Below is a summary of each company's timeline and key failure factors.

 2.1.
-Datagen -- Shut Down with $20M Remaining After Raising $70M
+Datagen — Shut Down with $20M Remaining After Raising $70M

-Datagen rapidly rose as a synthetic data generation platform for computer vision, but the explosive growth of GenAI -- including ChatGPT and DALL-E -- fundamentally undermined the value of rule-based synthetic data models.
+Datagen rapidly rose as a synthetic data generation platform for computer vision, but the explosive growth of GenAI — including ChatGPT and DALL-E — fundamentally undermined the value of rule-based synthetic data models.

 | Item | Details |